Atharv-Chaba/Atharv-Chaba/README.md

 - 👋 Hi, I’m @Atharv-Chaba
-- 👀 I’m interested in data analytics.
+- 👀 I’m interested in quantitative finance.
-- 🌱 I’m currently learning Python
 - 📫 How to reach me on my [linkedin](https://www.linkedin.com/in/atharv-chaba/)

 <!---